fishcus/KAP-manual/en/model/data_sampling.en.md

 ![](images/collect_statistics.5.png)

+> Notice: If the data source is Kafka, the job for table sampling will not show in Monitor while KAP will still finish collecting table statistics.

 Return to `Data Source` tab and select table `KYLIN_SALES`.
 You can see the table statistics information by clicking tabs `Columns`, `Extend Information`, `Statistics` and `Sample Data`.

 ![](images/collect_statistics.6.png)